yegor256/blog/_posts/2016/feb/2016-02-18-holacracy-autocracy.md

-To summarize my thoughts, I would say that a successful company combines these two approaches by being a [matrix](https://en.wikipedia.org/wiki/Matrix_management) organization that promotes holocracy in the team and autocracy in the projects it is working on.
+To summarize my thoughts, I would say that a successful company combines these two approaches by being a [matrix](https://en.wikipedia.org/wiki/Matrix_management) organization that promotes holacracy in the team and autocracy in the projects it is working on.